memfault/bort/README.md

 updating the SDK levels to match the API level of your OS and updating the build tools version to what is available in your environment.

-Additional settings can also be configured in `Settings.kt`, such as the bug report generation (request) interval, in hours; the minimum log level that will be logged to LogCat; and the maximum number of times bort will attempt to re-try uploading a bug report.
+Additional settings can also be configured this file, such as the bug report generation (request) interval, in hours; the minimum log level that will be logged to LogCat; and the maximum number of times bort will attempt to re-try uploading a bug report.

 You must provide the Android SDK location for gradle.
 This can either be set